AgileVentures/av-static-website/source/blog_articles/2017-04-21-breakthrough-anxiety.html.markdown

 ```
 @session_cookie = all_cookies.scan(/[\d\w]+\=[\d\w]+/).select{|str| str.start_with?('AWSELB') ||str.start_with?('csrftoken') || str.start_with?('sessionid')}.join('; ')
 ```

 but it worked - suddenly the AV102 homeworks were grading successfully.
 Such a mess, and it could have been concealing many other bugs behind the authentication failure, but I gambled and won on this occasion.
 I'm not getting paid anything to work on this code or run the AV102 training course.
 It would be hugely beneficial for the long term of the autograder project if I was regularly inserting new assignments into the new system, documenting the process and smoothing off the rough edges, but again, no one is paying for that.
 Or at least, no one is paying me for that.
-I do get a share of the proceeds of the sales of the textbook (since I'm the editor) and part of my responsibility is to keep the graders running on the main course and the SPOC, but the TA training course is my own separate initiative.
+I do get a share of the proceeds of the sales of the relaeted textbook (since I'm the editor) and part of my responsibility is to keep the graders running on the main course and the SPOC, but the TA training course is my own separate initiative.
 Ironically this messy hack in 45 minutes in my free time while my kids do Karate will keep the AV102 TA training course running for a little longer.
 I haven't even had time to take the debugger statements out of the develop grader (although a git checkout should sort that).

 Two breakthroughs, but I'm still anxious.
 Is this hack to keep AV102 running a wonderful piece of pragmatism, or is it the technical debt that breaks the camel's back?
-Can I find a good mediawiki hosting provider or will we have to host ourselves?
+Can I find a good MediaWiki hosting provider or will we have to host ourselves?
 Lots of deep breaths, nose to the grindstone, enjoy the moment! :-)

 ### Related Videos